CompCogNeuro/sims/ch10/a_not_b/README.md

 Finally, there is an interesting effect that can occur with very weak recurrent weights, which do not allow the network to maintain the representation of even the *A* location very well on 'A' trials.
 Because the weight changes toward 'A' depend on such maintained activity of the 'A' units, these weight-based representations will be relatively weak, making the network perseverate less to 'A' than it would with slightly stronger recurrent weights.

 * To see this effect, set `Delay` back to `Delay3` and then reduce the `RecurrentWt` parameter to .1.  `Init`, `Train`, and look at the activations of the units in the 'B' choice trial.
 Then compare this with the case with of .4.
-It can be easier to see the difference in the `TrnTrlPlot` -- click on the `Reach` button to pull up a dialog to configure the display of that line, and change the `TensorIdx` to 0 (which will show the `A` unit activation), and then to 1 (which will show the `B` unit activation).
+It can be easier to see the difference in the `TrnTrlPlot` -- click on the `Reach` button to pull up a dialog to configure the display of that line, and change the `TensorIndex` to 0 (which will show the `A` unit activation), and then to 1 (which will show the `B` unit activation).

 You should see that there is a less strong 'A' response with the weaker recurrent weights (and also some residual activation of the 'B' units), meaning a less strong A-not-B error (and further analysis has confirmed that this is due to the amount of learning on the 'A' trials).